 More dentil molding and arched, keystoned windows.

 Joseph Robert Pollock is buried in Oakwood Cemetery.

-Mrs. Frank M. Anderson and her grandchildren in the sitting room in 1958.
+Mrs. Frank M. Anderson (William and Sallie Capps’s daughter Mattie) and her grandchildren in the sitting room in 1958.
+Mrs. Anderson lived in the house until her death in 1963.
 (Photo from University of Texas at Arlington Libraries.)

 These interior photos are from the Library of Congress: